Chapter 13: Host Rendering¶

 FrameBuffer owns the handle-to-ColorBuffer map and reference counts (createColorBuffer, openColorBuffer, closeColorBuffer).
 It also exposes borrowColorBufferForComposition() and borrowColorBufferForDisplay(), which hand the compositor or display path a BorrowedImageInfo describing the image in whichever API will consume it next.

 Before display, multiple ColorBuffer layers (from SurfaceFlinger's HWC layers, Chapter 17) may be composited into a single target.
-The host has two compositors implementing the same Compositor interface: CompositorGl (gl/compositor_gl.cpp), which uses TextureDraw to blit textured quads, and CompositorVk (vulkan/compositor_vk.cpp), which uses a Vulkan graphics pipeline with bundled SPIR-V shaders (compositor.vert/compositor.frag).
+The host has two compositors implementing the same Compositor interface: CompositorGl (gl/compositor_gl.cpp), which uses TextureDraw to blit textured quads, and CompositorVk (vulkan/compositor_vk.cpp), which uses a Vulkan graphics pipeline with GLSL shaders (compositor.vert/compositor.frag) pre-compiled to SPIR-V and embedded in the generated headers compositor_vertex_shader.h/compositor_fragment_shader.h.
 The renderer picks the compositor that matches the display backend.

 The last step is "post": taking the final ColorBuffer and getting it to the user's eyes (or the recorder).
 The guest triggers this through rcFBPost, which calls FrameBuffer::post() (a host-side FrameBuffer::postWithCallback() variant exists for callers that need a completion callback).
 Posting always happens on a dedicated PostWorker thread (post_worker.cpp) so that the GL/Vulkan presentation work does not block the render threads.
 FrameBuffer::sendPostWorkerCmd() enqueues a Post command: